 - Nintendo Hard: Between balancing your checkbook, raising the perfect horse and winning races which may or may not be a Luck-Based Mission, it's very hard and requires a lot of trial and error.

-- New Game+: The game allows you to start with up to two items you unlocked in your previous playthrough.
+- New Game Plus: The game allows you to start with up to two items you unlocked in your previous playthrough.
 Also, earned Pedigree Papers are not wiped when you start a new game, as are the stat upgrades you gave your jockeys.

-- Only Six Faces: While a staple trope of many Kairosoft games, Pocket Stables takes it Up to Eleven by having every single guest that visits your ranch appear indistinguishable from the others of their class type.
+- Only Six Faces: While a staple trope of many Kairosoft games, Pocket Stables has every single guest that visits your ranch appear indistinguishable from the others of their class type.
 For example, all gardeners look alike, all students look alike, etc.

 - Refuge in Audacity: You can have a Chuck Norris Captain Ersatz race an incredibly fast gnu against other horses.